New S4000P Issue 2.0, dated 1st August 2018:

-Every development or improvement of a preventive maintenance task for a Product supports at least one of the following aspects:
+Every PMTR development or the subsequent improvement of the resulting preventive maintenance tasks for a Product in the Technical Publication of the Product supports the following aspects:

 - Ensure / maintain Product safety, including safety/emergency systems and/or emergency equipment,

-- Avoid any conflict with law and/or significant impact on environmental integrity (ecological damage) during Product mission/operation and/or maintenance,
+- Avoid any conflict with law and/or any significant impact on environmental integrity (ecological damage) during Product mission/operation and/or during maintenance activities,

 - Optimize mission/operational capability/availability of the Product,

-- Optimize Product economy (Life Cycle Costs = LCC).
+- Optimize Product economy (reduction of Life Cycle Costs = LCC).

-- In comparison to other known analysis methodologies, the application of ASD S4000P is not limited to pre-defined Product types like on military or civil aircraft only.
+- In comparison to other known analytical methodologies, the application of S4000P is not limited to predefined Product types on military or civil aircraft for example.
 The S4000P analysis principles are developed by industry to be applicable for all complex technical Products.
-This comprises Products on air, on ground, under the ground, on sea, under the sea level or even in space for civil and/or military usage.
+This comprises Products operating in the air, on the ground, under the ground, floating, submerged or even in space for civil and/or military usage.
+For a specific analysis project S4000P must be determined in a Policy and Procedure Handbook (PPH).

-- When defining preventive maintenance tasks, the S4000P Product system analysis takes into account Product-integrated test- and condition monitoring technology being realized more and more in modern Products.
+- When defining PMTRI for Product systems in chapter 2, S4000P synergizes identified PMTRI with the Product-integrated test- and condition monitoring technology being realized more and more in modern Products.

-- The S4000P Product structure analysis covers all kind of present and of future Product structure materials and material combinations.
+- S4000P covers all kinds of present and future Product structural materials and material combinations.

 S4000P specification development and update process